 Geospatial Science & Technology

 The Geospatial Science & Technology program uses technological tools to solve a variety of geographic problems in fields such as urban planning, business, intelligence, scientific research, and environmental management.
-The U.S. Department of Labor recently identified GIS as one of the top three careers poised for explosive growth in the future.
+We sometimes call it "the world's largest industry that you've never heard of," but the U.S. Department of Labor recently identified GIS as one of the top three careers poised for explosive growth in the future.
 You will learn a variety of technical skills currently in demand in the job market, but we also focus on the fundamental principles of geography and geographic information that will enable you to solve difficult spatial problems and adapt to a constantly changing industry.

-- Possible job titles include: GIS Technician, GIS Analyst, Project Manager, Application Developer, Cartographer, Image Analyst, Business Site Location Analyst
+Common job titles include GIS Technician, GIS Analyst, Project Manager, Application Developer, Cartographer, Image Analyst, Business Site Location Analyst

 Median Salary: $85,000/yr